Kivo0/BSCVRoboticsProject/README.md

 #### Map Creation

-We have created a map from the bag file we recorded when the turlebot was manually controlled with a Joypad through the space where all the task were to be carried out.
+We have created a map from the bag file we recorded when the turlebot was manually controlled with a Joypad through the space where all the task are to be carried out.
 The data required for the creation of the map is the scan topic recorded in the bag file which was published from the RPLIDAR 2D scan sensor we previously added to the turtlebot.
 By following the command lines given below we were able to successfully create the map called _`ClassMap.pgm`_ and its corresponding _`.yaml file`_  :_`ClassMap.yaml.`_

 `$ rosmake gmapping`